rs3lab/TCLocks/docs/artifact.wip.md

 Main scripts are under `./TCLocks/scripts/`.
 You can run all of the steps below using :

 	$ ./TCLocks/scripts/run-all.sh

+Before running the experiments, update the defaults.sh file in the `~/TCLocks/src` directory.

+1. Set the `cores` and `python_env_cores` to a list of CPUs upto the maximum number of CPUs in the VM.
+For example, if the VM has 28 cores.

+	cores=(1 2 4 8 12 16 20 28)
+	python_env_cores='[1,2,4,8,12,16,20,28]'

+2. Set the `ncores` to the maximum number of CPUs in the VM.

+	ncores=28

+3. Set the `runtime` to 30 seconds

+	runtime=30

 ## Micro-benchmark
 (Figure 6)